escape2020/school2022/docs/content/posts/coding_env.md

 ## Summary

-We will go through the installation of the ESCAPE data science 2022 school environment starting from scratch.
-We will install conda - an open source package management system - and all the dependencies needed to follow the lectures of the summer school.
+In this hands-on session we will will go through the installation of the ESCAPE data science 2022 school environment from scratch.
+We will see how to install conda - an open source package management system - and all the dependencies needed to follow and run the lectures of the school.

 ## Slides